jpacerqueira-zz/spark-on-kubernetes/README.md

- -  The Standard k8s-spark execution from GKS
+ -  The Standard k8s-spark execution from GKS adapted here to run in AWS-EKS :- Adopt Multi-Cloud Strategies with this Technologies

-    TODO : adapted benchmark to EKS AKS with an dedicated sa3 S3 access layer for spark-executors/pods for filesystem.
-At the moment works in Spark with K8S filesystem
+       Step 0 : $ brew install awscli
+                $ aws configure

    In AWS/EKS core - Execution  with Terraform deployment - analysis

          1. Setup implies the availability in an EC2 Gateway and setup of an EKS Kubernetes cluster